aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook/remove-unused-styles-inside-the-workbook/_index.md

 {{% /alert %}}

 The following code explains the usage of [**Workbook.RemoveUnusedStyles()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/removeunusedstyles/).
-The code loads the [template excel file](5115520.xlsx) which you can download from the provided link.
+The code loads the [template Excel file](5115520.xlsx) which you can download from the provided link.
 It contains an unused style named **AsposeStyle**; this style and all other unused styles will be removed after the execution of the code.

 ![todo:image_alt_text](remove-unused-styles-inside-the-workbook_1.png)